Photo: Michael White Photography

 I’m socially progressive and financially conservative.
 It upsets me to witness and experience injustice and unfairness.
 Laziness, intolerance and people being inconsiderate of others make me mad and moves me to action.

 I’m determined to not let life pass me by.
 My insatiable curiosity compels me to know what’s over the horizon or around the next corner.
 I want to keep learning about myself and others and experiencing new cultures, societies and ways of thinking.
-All this combined fuels my passion for travel, and when I’m not planning our next adventure, I’m doing so in my mind as I play Flight Simulator to destinations around the world for hours on end.
+All this combined fuels my passion for travel, and when I’m not planning our next adventure, I’m probably playing Flight Simulator and flying to destinations around the world for hours on end.

 I love learning languages, because I appreciate the insight they give me on how people think about things and view the world.
 I often laugh when I become horribly confused when trying to remember the right words in the right language at the right time.